• Skip to primary navigation

 LaKita Anderson

-Hibachi Vegetables are made with fresh squash, mushrooms, and onions.
+Hibachi Vegetables are made with fresh yellow squash, zucchini, mushrooms, and onions.
 It is the same Japanese style restaurant version in the comfort of your own home.
-Simple to make and with few ingredients.

 Print Recipe Pin Recipe